 February 11th, 2020, also had an update problem.
 There were no boot issues or blue screens, but this security update created temporary profiles on login that resulted in either moving or deleting files stored on the desktops of some users.
 For those users whose files were deleted, data could be unrecoverable.

 March 10th, 2020 Updates

-The update on March 24th 2020 failed to install on some workstations, which may have been a blessing.
+The update on March 24th, 2020, failed to install on some workstations, which may have been a blessing.
 This update bricked some computers so that they would no longer boot at all, and caused Windows boot issues on some other devices.
-This update also caused spiking in CPU and disk usage.
+This update also caused a spiking in CPU and disk usage.
 All just to improve the security in Internet Explorer and Microsoft Edge.

-April 14th 2020 brought back some of the issues with a security update.
-This caused computers to crash to that all too familiar blue screen.
+April 14th, 2020, brought back some of the issues with a security update.
+This caused computers to crash into that all too familiar blue screen.
 Once you get your computer to stop frowning, you may be missing your data.
 Sometimes after uninstalling this update, the data would return, but again, some data may be unrecoverable.

 Now we must all have the same few questions.

 Who is in charge of quality control with these updates?

 Let’s consider that in 2020 there are about 1 billion devices running Windows 10.
 These devices total millions of different hardware configurations.
 Most of these update issues occur for less than 1 percent of Windows 10 devices.
 It is impossible for a new update to be tested on every possible hardware configuration before it is released.
 Many updates come out with no issues at all.
 It seems like quality control is doing pretty well.